beginner-corp/docs.begin.com/src/shared/docs/en/guides/personal-website.md

 Now for the fun part!
 Let's show you how to customize your personal website and make it your own.

 You've already changed the name on your personal site.
-Let's add your social media links and change the background image.
+Now let's add your social media links and change the background image.

 ![Begin Personal Example](/_static/screens/begin-personal-site.jpg)

 Head to the `/src/http/get-index/index.js` directory inside of your project folder.

 This is where we'll be able to change all of the content on this page.
-Change the string in the `key:value` pair to your own information.

 ```javascript
 ///src/http/get-index/index.js